jycybersec/SNORT-IDS-IPS/README.md

 ## TCP Null Scan Rule

-- **Description**: This rule detects TCP Null scans, where no flags are set in the TCP header.
-Such scans are used to probe for open ports by exploiting differences in how systems respond to these packets.
-The rule drops the packet and logs the event with the message “Possible Null Scan Blocked,” indicating a potential threat.
+- **Description**: This rule identifies TCP Null scans, characterized by the absence of flags in the TCP header.
+These scans are employed to detect open ports by leveraging variations in system responses to such packets.
+The rule blocks the packet and logs the event with the message “Possible Null Scan Blocked,” signaling a potential threat.

 - **Snort Rule**
   ```snort